umn-plseminar/umn-plseminar.github.io/content/books.md

   - Proof-checked code in Haskell with a tasteful set of extensions (i.e., not like [this](https://twitter.com/edwinbrady/status/1163816732902883329)).
 - Hoopl: A Modular, Reusable Library for Dataflow Analysis and Tranformation
   - Ramsey 2010
-  - What it says on the tin, looks like.
+  - What it says on the tin.
   - 16 pgs.
 - Monad Transformers and Modular Algebraic Effects: What Binds Them Together
   - Schrijvers 2019